Thailand Travel Guide

 11. Islands of Thailand

 There are hundreds of islands you can visit.
 There are so many options to pick from the most luxurious ones to the most primitive ones.
-You can go climbing the rocks and cliffs or simply take a boat and have a relaxing experience in the calm waters.
-Since there are so many of them, you can even find places that have a lower number of tourists to enjoy more.
+You can climb the rocks and cliffs or simply take a boat and have a relaxing experience in the calm waters.
+Since there are so many of them, you can even find places with fewer tourists to enjoy more.
 Explore around on your own, or join others and discover all the best and most peaceful places among the islands of Thailand.
 Some of these islands you can add to your bucket list are: